abdoitman/Contest-API/README.md

   * `.../info/{team_id}` :
     * Any team can access their information at any time using this **GET** request.
 Their info will contain their **average score, number of submitted trials, and the score of each past trial**
   * `.../finish/{team_id}/` :
-    * At the end of each server submission, the game sends the necessary information to the API using this **POST** request to calculate the score and validate the integrity of the game files on the teams PC.
+    * At the end of each server submission, the game sends the necessary information to the API using this **POST** request to calculate the score and validate the integrity of the game files on the team's PC.
 Then, it stores the trial information in the database.
     * **NOTE:** This request is sent automatically when a team starts a server submission <br>

 <hr>

 ## Functions
-The [functions.py](https://github.com/abdoitman/Contest-API/blob/main/functions.py) file contains the necessary functions to communicate between the API and the database which are:<br>
+The [functions.py](https://github.com/abdoitman/Contest-API/blob/main/functions.py) file contains the necessary functions to communicate between the API and the database, which are:<br>
   * `connect_to_database` : opens the connection to the database.
   * `set_begin_flag` : sets up a boolean in the database that marks that the team has started a trial.
   * `began_trial` : check if a team has already started a trial and hasn't completed it yet.